wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 ## The Mitigation

-It's a new kind of mitigation, different from how other vendors fixed this vulnerability.
+The mitigation is different from how other vendors fixed this vulnerability.

 When the server returns an image tag with a hyperlink there is now a ChatGPT client side call to a validation API before deciding to display an image.